HiMaCon: Discovering Hierarchical Manipulation Concepts from Unlabeled Multi-Modal Data: Implementation details

 \paragraph{Learning Multi-Hierarchical Sub-goals (Sec.~\ref{subsec:multi-hierarchy})} The Multi-Horizon Future Predictor \(\mathcal{F}\) (Eq.~\ref{eq:loss_predictable goal}) shares a similar structure with \(\mathcal{C}\) (Eq.~\ref{eq:loss_mi_and_moc}).
 The key differences are: \begin{itemize}[left=0em,itemsep=0pt, parsep=0pt] \item \(\mathcal{F}\) does not require a masking strategy. \item The transformer in \(\mathcal{F}\) is a 4-layer causal self-attention transformer.
 Causal attention is used because, in Eq.~\ref{eq:loss_predictable goal}, the prediction is made from each current time step to certain future time steps.
+Therefore, for each time-step input in \(\mathcal{F}\), access to information from subsequent time steps is restricted.

+\item To incorporate the granularity parameter \(\epsilon \in [0,1]\), we discretize the continuous range into 1000 uniform bins \(\{0.000, 0.001, \ldots, 0.999\}\) and learn a corresponding VQ-VAE codebook \citep{van2017neural} with 1000 entries, each represented as a 256-dimensional embedding vector.
+In each transformer block, the feed-forward layer receives the concatenation of the attention output and the embedding corresponding to the sampled \(\epsilon\) value.

-Therefore, for each time-step input in \(\mathcal{F}\), access to information from subsequent time steps is restricted. \item A granularity parameter \(\epsilon \in [0,1]\) is incorporated by processing a uniformly sampled \(\epsilon\) from \([0,1]\) using a 2-layer MLP with a hidden feature dimension of 1024.
-This is transformed into a 256-dimensional embedding, which is added to every time step of the input feature sequence to the transformer in \(\mathcal{F}\). \item The output predictions correspond to the observations at the time steps determined by the rules described in Sec.~\ref{subsec:multi-hierarchy} (Eqs.~\ref{eq:t_structure} and~\ref{eq:t_terminal}).
+\item The output predictions correspond to the observations at the time steps determined by the rules described in Sec.~\ref{subsec:multi-hierarchy} (Eqs.~\ref{eq:t_structure} and~\ref{eq:t_terminal}).
 Still, the loss is applied separately to the reconstruction of the three types of observations.
 Specifically, L2 loss is used for the two vision observations, while L1 loss is applied to the proprioceptive state observations.
 The loss weight \(\lambda_\text{mh}\) in Eq.~\ref{eq:joint_mcd_loss} is set to 1.0. \end{itemize}

 \paragraph{Training Details} We train the manipulation concept discovery process for 200,000 iterations with a batch size of 512.
 Each item in the batch is a segment of demonstration with a fixed length of \(T_\text{context} = 60\).
 The training process uses the AdamW optimizer with a weight decay of 0.001 and momentum parameters \(\beta_1 = 0.9\) and \(\beta_2 = 0.95\).
 The base learning rate is set to 0.001.
 Initially, the model is trained with a 100-iteration warmup phase, during which the learning rate increases linearly from 0.0001 to 0.001.
 After the warmup, the model is trained for the remaining iterations using a cosine decay schedule, gradually reducing the learning rate back to 0.0001.
 This training setup is compatible with GPUs such as the GeForce RTX 3090 or 4090.
 However, we leverage the A800 GPU for improved efficiency, completing the training process in 1.5 days.